-Taking a defensive driving course not only helps you drive safely, but it may actually help lower your rates.
+Taking a defensive driving course not only helps you drive safely, but it may actually help you in reducing your car insurance premiums.
 Many insurance companies will offer a discount to those drivers who take driving safety courses, because it demonstrates a high level of responsibility and low risk of accidents.
 Plus, a defensive driving course helps you protect yourself and your car if others on the road are driving erratically or irresponsibly.

 4. Install car safety features.